Joseph W. Polisi

 Joseph William Polisi (born 1947) was the President of The Juilliard School from 1984 to May 2017, having assumed the position upon the death of his predecessor, Peter Mennin.

 Born in New York City to an Italian family, Dr. Polisi is the son of William Polisi, a bassoonist who performed with the New York Philharmonic.
-He was instrumental in the construction of Juilliard's Meredith Willson Residence Hall, and has focused his tenure on "community building".
+He oversaw the construction of Juilliard's first dormitory— the Meredith Willson Residence Hall, and focused his tenure on "community building".
 Polisi is the author of The Artist as Citizen, a book which implores the classical music world to reach out to society at large.

 Education

 Joseph Polisi earned a B.A. in Political Science from the University of Connecticut, an M.A. in International Relations from The Fletcher School of Law and Diplomacy at Tufts University, and a D.M.A. from Yale University in 1980.
 Polisi studied the bassoon with his late father, and performed through his undergraduate years.
 He also studied with Maurice Allard at the Conservatoire de Paris, France, from 1973 to 1974.